turkeryilmaz/openairinterface5g/doc/LDPC_AAL_OFFLOAD_SETUP.md

 While the current implementation is tested to work in an E2E setup, there remain some caveats.
 In particular, LDPC decoding performance remains far from optimal and improving its performance remains a work-in-progress.
-Therefore, it is expected that the DL/UL throughput may not be as optimal.
+Therefore, it is expected that the DL/UL throughput may not be optimal.

 As a workaround, to yield better decoding performance, we recommend the following:
 1. Increasing the number of LDPC decoding iterations of the L1, i.e., `max_ldpc_iterations` to 50.
-1. Increasing the BLER targets of the MAC scheduler.
+2. Increasing the BLER targets of the MAC scheduler.

 Example configuration snippet:
 ```